Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 <h6> (💡 TIP 2: GitHub Markdown supports <a href="https://gist.github.com/seanh/13a93686bf4c2cb16e658b3cf96807f2"> <em>HTML formatting</em> too, including emojis 😄</a>, in case that helps!) </h6>

 ### :star: Whatever you write in your **README.md** will show up on the “front page” of your GitHub repo.
 This is where we’ll be looking for your [weekly progress reports](https://github.com/Berkeley-MDes/24f-desinv-202/wiki/3.0-Weekly-Submissions#weekly-progress-report).
 They might look something like this: ###

+# Week 9 #

+This week I am still working on learning the zerowdith tutorials.

 # Week 8 #
 # Magic Spell: Final Video #